mwvgroup/Surface-Brightness/README.md

 # Calculating Near and Far UV Surface Brightness for Local Environments of Supernovae

+## Note: This readme is out of date.

 ### Project Description:

 Using observations from [Galex] (http://galex.stsci.edu/) in the near and far UV, we calculate the surface brightness of a 1kpc radius region surrounding individual supernovae.
 The surface brightness of a 5kpc radius region is also calculated for comparison with [Kelly et al. 2015] (http://arxiv.org/abs/1410.0961).
 Results are found by using the [photutils package] (http://photutils.readthedocs.io/en/latest/) to perform photometry on [int type] (http://galex.stsci.edu/gr6/?page=ddfaq) .fits files published by Galex.